-- Comfortably fits at least 2 days worth of diapers.
+- Comfortably fits at least two days’ worth of diapers.

 Playtex Diaper Genie

-Many moms have heard of the diaper genie, but probably only think it’s useful for disposable diapers.
+Many parents have heard of the Diaper Genie but probably only think it’s useful for disposable diapers.

-While it’s made with disposable diapers in mind, it can work well for cloth diapers too!
-There are wet bag refills you can buy to accommodate the diaper genie and use a combination method as well.
+While it was designed for disposable diapers, it works well with cloth diapers too!
+You can purchase wet bag refills to accommodate the Diaper Genie and use a combination method as well.

-Keeping in odors is a priority for the diaper genie and that’s why it has several measures in place to ensure it does the job.
+Trapping odors is a Diaper Genie priority, which is why it uses several measures to ensure it does the job.

 It has a built-in odor-controlling antimicrobial agent and double airtight clamps to help keep in that smell.

 If the stench tries to make its way through, there is another layer of defense to save the day — the carbon filter.

 The diaper genie also takes up very little space, so you don’t have to worry about trying to make room for it.
-It’s taller than it is wide and can snugly fit into most rooms.
+It’s tall and narrow and can snugly fit into most rooms.

 - Comes pre-assembled and ready to use.